-Offerings vary each semester.
+Below is a list of possible elective courses.
+Offerings vary by semester.
 CMU/WSP course descriptions may be found in the undergraduate course catalog.

 The Policy Forum course takes a critical look at decision making in domestic politics and US foreign policy.
 It does so through weekly roundtable discussions with a diverse set of thought leaders.
 Based on intellectually significant essays that students are expected to read in advance of each class, these discussions give students an opportunity to ask probing questions about the three branches of the US government, media, embassies, advocacy groups, international organizations, and nongovernmental organizations.
 This course seeks to help students understand the responsibilities and activities that leaders and decision makers carry out on behalf of their organizations.
 Students are instructed in how to confidently and respectfully ask critical questions of those shaping policy.